martinobanchio/martinobanchio.github.io/index.md

 <img style="width:280px;" src="/assets/headshot.webp" alt="headshot" class="float-right">

-<span class="float-center-main">Hello!
-I am an Assistant Professor at the Department of Economics of Bocconi University, an Affiliate of IGIER (Innocenzo Gasparini Institute for Economic Research), and a part-time Research Scientist at Google Research.</span>
+<span class="float-center-main">I am an Assistant Professor at the Department of Economics of Bocconi University, an Affiliate of IGIER (Innocenzo Gasparini Institute for Economic Research), and a part-time Research Scientist at Google Research.</span>

-<span class="float-center-main">My work lies at the intersection of microeconomic theory, market and mechanism design, and computer science.
+<span class="float-center-main">I work on market design, microeconomic theory, and computer science.
 My PhD thesis was recognized with an honorable mention at the 2023 ACM SIGecom Doctoral Dissertation Award.</span>

 <span class="float-center-main">You can contact me at:  martino 'dot' banchio 'at' unibocconi.it</span>